Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Preliminary lemmas

-(See, for example, \cite{G2}.)
-In the following lemma, we give a useful property of weights in $a$-parabolic Morrey-Campanato classes regarding the Hardy-Littlewood maximal function.
+(See \cite{G2} for details.)
+In the following lemma, we give a useful property of weights in $a$-parabolic Morrey-Campanato classes regarding the maximal function $w_*(x,t)=(M(w(\cdot,t)^q)(x))^{1/q}$.
 Similar properties for Morrey-Campanato type classes can be also found in \cite{CS,KoS,KoS2}.
 Such property has been studied earlier in \cite{CS,S2,S3} concerning unique continuation for Schr\"odinger equations.